 How would you like to meet your death?

 Dying isn’t just a matter of “when”, but also a matter of “how”.
 There is a myriad of ways to perish, both in reality and in games.
 To observe a few, we launched into I Expect You to Die, a puzzle title focused on getting away from precarious situations.
-As the first virtual reality game to ever feature during Intertain, it captured the attention of Daniel, whose technological hobbies include flying drones with FPV goggles.
+As the first virtual reality game to ever feature during Intertain, it captured the attention of Daniel, whose technological hobbies include flying drones with FPV (first-person view) goggles.
 Hence we crowned him with the PSVR headset, adorned his hands with a pair of motion controllers, and thrusted him into a state of confinement within a high-tech automobile aboard a cargo aircraft mid-flight.

 In the progress made toward escape, Daniel managed to kick the bucket in a variety of styles: torched by laser, poisoned by gas, blasted by bomb, etcetera.
 We, like the name of the game suggests, expected him to die; clearly, he didn’t disappoint.
-But pretty soon he figured out a working sequence that ensured survival, involving the use of a key, a screwdriver, a knife, a stick of dynamite, and a push of several red buttons in the correct order, all before driving the car out of the plane’s cargo door and deploying the vehicle’s parachute system.
+But pretty soon he figured out a working sequence that ensured survival, involving the use of a key, a screwdriver, a knife, a stick of dynamite, and pushing several red buttons in the correct order, all before driving the car out of the plane’s cargo door and deploying the vehicle’s parachute system.
 Smart guy!

 Afterward, the group shared about what sort of deaths they may accept.
 Perhaps overstimulated by the earlier excitement, Daniel said that passing in his sleep would be preferable.
 Angela would allow anything swift, while Kai and Ansley leaned toward a period of preparation with opportunities to talk to family and friends.
 The brave Minseon expressed eagerness for a heroic death through shielding others from explosion.
 And my wife, who has always been curious about the many mysteries in the world, quipped that she would venture out to the Bermuda Triangle merely to discover the truth before succumbing to the fate of all those who had gone before.